 Academic Requirements

 Now that you know some of the easiest medical schools to get into in the UK based on different criteria, you will be wondering how to get into medical school in the UK.
-First and foremost, even for the least competitive medical schools in the UK, you will need to meet the minimum grade requirements.
-Schools will typically require that students complete at least 5–7 GSCE classes with an average of B. For A-level classes, you will typically need to achieve AAA in biology, chemistry and another science.
+First and foremost, even for the easiest medical schools in the UK, you will need to meet the minimum grade requirements.
+Schools will typically require that students complete at least 5-7 GSCE classes with an average of B. For A-level classes, you will typically need to achieve AAA in biology, chemistry and another science.
 You will need to optimise your performance in these classes and on these exams to qualify for most of the schools mentioned above.

 The GSCEs are typically taken in year 11 of secondary school.
 The expectation for most medical schools is that students will need to complete the exams for maths, science and English.
 Here are some revision tips for earning the grades that will make your medical school application stand out:

-UCAT and BMAT Preparation
+UCAT Preparation

+Medical schools in the UK use the UCAT to evaluate aptitude.
 The UCAT exam format has the following sections: verbal reasoning, decision-making, quantitative reasoning, abstract reasoning, and situational judgment.
 You will need to research the UK medical schools you want to apply to so you know which test you will be taking and how to prepare effectively.

 Wondering how to study in the UK as an international student?
 Check this out: